mincrmatt12/nmfu/docs/user-ref/generated-code.md

 http_free(&state);
 ```

-A more complete example is present in `example/http_test.c`.
+A more complete example is present in `example/http_test.c`, as well as a demonstration of the yield functionality in `example/lexer_test.c`.